Deltara3/xyre/README.md

 # xyre
-AUR helper because why not?
+AUR helper, soon to be, written in Swift.